cogentcore/core/shell/README.md

 Will close all active connections and return the default host to @0.
 All active connections are also automatically closed when the shell terminates.

+# Other Utilties

+** need a replacement for findnm -- very powerful but garbage..

 # Rules for Go vs. Shell determination

 The critical extension from standard Go syntax is for lines that are processed by the `Exec` functions, used for running arbitrary programs on the user's executable path.
 Here are the rules (word = IDENT token):